dejanu/killercoda_deal/kubernetes_course/storage/step1.md

      `PVC` - uses `PV` for durable storage

 * How to achieve persistency in Pods?
-Create the follwing ngnix based deployments, create a file under `ls /usr/share/nginx/html` and check if it's persisted in both cases.
-What is the difference ?
+Create the follwing ngnix based deployments, create a file under `/usr/share/nginx/html` and check if it's persisted in both cases `ls /usr/share/nginx/html`.
+Delete the pods   What is the difference ?

 ```bash
 # create a vanilla nginx deployment